 Protein microarray methods primarily consist of two steps: firstly, the printing of proteins onto the nitrocellulose slides, and secondly the profiling of equine IgE.
-Printing methods are well established; therefore, the latter was optimized to enable analysis of sEA BALF and serum samples.
+Printing methods are well established; therefore, the latter was optimized to enable analysis of sEA BALF and sera samples.
 Although it has been suggested that developing technology means sensitivity is such that many immunoglobulin isotypes in BALF can be assessed un-concentrated to the nanogram or microgram, it is often not possible to detect allergen-specific IgE in BALF due to the low concentration of this isotype present 23,40.
 Therefore, concentration techniques must often be employed to assess BALF IgE.
 Lyophilization 41 and centrifugal filtration methods 42,43 have been successfully utilized to concentrate BALF for immunoglobulin analysis, however certain techniques such as ammonium sulphate precipitation, can result in denaturation of the liable epitope(s) 44.
 Similarly, lyophilizing BALF samples without desalting results in high levels of sodium chloride, which can denature proteins.
-The most commonly utilized BALF concentration technique is the centrifugal filter (Amicon Ultra-15 or Centricon-10), to a 10-fold concertation of immunoglobulin analysis 42,45–49, however, even this technique results in a 20% loss of specific IgE and IgG 46.
+The most commonly utilized BALF concentration technique is the centrifugal filter (Amicon Ultra-15 or Centricon-10), to a 10-fold concentration of immunoglobulin analysis 42,45–49, however, even this technique results in a 20% loss of specific IgE and IgG 46.
 On collection of BALF for immunoglobulin analysis protease inhibitors must be added to prevent proteolytic cleavage of proteins, which would otherwise leave the immunoglobulin unviable.
 Similarly, immunoglobulin in BALF is greatly affected by freeze-thaw cycles, so the inclusion of a cryopreservative in the form of glycerol has been shown to be effective 50.
 Therefore, glycerol was added as a cryoprotectant to a final concentration of 20% to help stabilize the proteins and prevent formation of ice crystals during freezing that destroy protein structure.
 Unfortunately, samples containing cryopreservative tend to thaw during lyophilization, meaning it was not possible to achieve a 40-fold concentration using this technique.
 To avoid this and remove sodium chloride concentration, samples underwent a buffer exchange using a PD-10 column prior to lyophilization.
-Bronchoalveolar lavage concentration levels and techniques were trialed, varying hybridization temperatures and times were assessed, and BALF V’s serum analyzed.
+Bronchoalveolar lavage concentration levels and techniques were trialed, varying hybridization temperatures and times were assessed, and BALF / sera analyzed.
 The greatest binding capacity was observed with overnight incubation at 4oC.
 When using BALF the greatest binding was seen using the Amicon filter and the PD-10 elution column/lyophilizing at a 40-fold final concentration.
-The Amicon filter was quicker, easier, reduced risk of contamination and had previously been utilized, therefore this technique was selected. are commonly51Due to the significant correlation of BALF and serum (average R≥0.75), serum was used in subsequent analysis due to ease of use.
-Previous work comparing the specific IgE profile of BALF and serum have utilized ELISA techniques, has been limited, and contradictorily to date.
-The authors concluded that although BALF may be valuable for analysis, serum was of little clinical relevance 21,23.
-Here we demonstrated the ability to profile unconcentrated serum instead of BALF to assess potential allergens.
-This has several advantages as serum is far easier to collect, store and prepare for analysis in comparison to BALF.
+The Amicon filter was quicker, easier, reduced risk of contamination and had previously been utilized, therefore this technique was selected.
+Interestingly, during the optimization a biased response toward pollens was observed.
+Plants are polyploids and show a great number of gene duplications, hence high cross-reactivity between species are generally observed.
+It is our experience that pollen response in humans and other animals are commonly amplified 51.
+Due to the significant correlation of BALF and sera (average R2=.75), sera was used in subsequent analysis due to ease of use.
+Previous work comparing the specific IgE profile of BALF and sera have utilized ELISA techniques, has been limited, and contradictorily to date.
+The authors concluded that although BALF may be valuable for analysis, sera was of little clinical relevance 21,23.
+Here we demonstrated the ability to profile unconcentrated sera instead of BALF to assess potential allergens.
+This has several advantages as sera is far easier to collect, store and prepare for analysis in comparison to BALF.
 Collection is also less stressful for the horse.
-Moreover, it holds further potential in the use of diagnostic microarrays as serum is far more stable to ship for analysis 52.
+Moreover, it holds further potential in the use of diagnostic microarrays as sera is far more stable to ship for analysis 52.